JeromeSchmied/crablit/README.md

 8	baden	badet	badete	hat gebadet	fürdik
 ...
 ```
-- Fast: initialization of txt file of 1.3GB size with 24379399 lines of cards took 37s with a maximum of 3.6GB ram usage.
-To be improved further.

 ## How it works
 - it takes a source file: .tsv, .csv or .txt.
 See [examples](https://github.com/JeromeSchmied/learnit/tree/main/examples)